jeandlouis1/MuseEEG-socket.io/README.md

 This is an example built on the muse sdk example code and socket.io java client code, modified to communicate EEG data to a web server using socket.io.

 ## Installation
-place your ip for port 3000 for socket .io in the android javafile Constants
+create new Constants class due to git ignore for the Constants file. place your ip for port 3000 for socket .io in the android javafile Constants

+### change public class ConstantsExample to public class Constants

 ```java
 public class Constants{
     //replace with your ip/server address :portserver is listening on